Exploring Bombay Beach: The Almost Ghost Town by the Salton Sea, CA

 Bombay Beach

-Like the Salton Sea, the health and viability of Bombay Beach is tied to fluctuating sea levels.
-Located only an hour or so from Palm Springs, Bombay Beach with a population of 231 residents (2020 Census) is not even officially considered a town, but rather a C.D.P. or census-designated place.
+Similar to the Salton Sea, the well-being and sustainability of Bombay Beach are linked to changing sea levels.
+Situated about an hour from Palm Springs, Bombay Beach, which had a population of 231 according to the 2020 Census, is not officially recognized as a town but as a census-designated place (CDP).

 Back in the 50's and 60's, it wasn't just any beach town, it was 'the' beach town of Southern California.
 Everyone wanted to be seen here and every investor wanted to be part of making Bombay Beach the playground of the rich and famous.